We’re a quarter of the way into the year already. Spooky. O . O

 This month will be me continuing on with my study plan with an emphasis on vocabulary.
 My 공부 친구 (Study Buddy) and I are alternating choosing vocabulary for us to learn every week.
 I’m thinking about doing Instastories with them….

 So I finished Crushing It.
 If you’ve ever needed a kick in the ass, read it.
 He won’t be everyone’s cup of tea because he swears like a sailor, but his advice is solid and I am 100% excited to implement some of the mindset changes discussed in the book.

 This month I’m moving in a completely different direct and reading…*drum roll*

 The movie is coming out soon and I want to get back up to speed on the details.
 I haven’t read it since grade school, but I remember that I couldn’t put it down.
 I’m hoping they do movies of the whole series.

 It’s Women’s History Month!
-And here in the language community that means the start of something new and amazing.
+And here in the language community, that means the start of something new and amazing.

 This year from March 8th-11th is the inaugural event of the Women in Language Conference.
-Although the language community is inherently diverse by nature, the face of the community (like many others) is not.
+Although the language community is inherently diverse by nature, the face of the community (like that of many others) is not.
 This conference is a way to give the women in the community our much deserved shine!
 I can’t wait to see all of the presentations.